irishreilly/nomad-wsl/README.md

   * Secrets can be isolated through a heirarchy such as project/environment and then policies can be applied accordingly to limit access to each project.
   * Everything in Vault is path-based, and each path corresponds to an operation or secret, so policies can be configured for operations with specific secrets.
   * Once authN takes place via username/password or keys, policies (i.e. named ACL rules) dictate access and a client token is generated for subsequent requests.
-  * Namespaces can be created to isolate environments within Vault so each organziation, team, or app can manage and access secrets securely and independently.
+  * Namespaces can be created to isolate environments within Vault so each organization, team, or app can manage and access secrets securely and independently.
   * Recent versions of Vault also support cross namespace secret sharing through group policies to reduce the overhead and burden on applications and teams.
+  * An organized structure could be a namespace for a company, and within that, namespaces for each dept or team, followed by apps, each with its own secrets.
+    * e.g. mycompany/legal/compliance-app or mycompany/hr/onboarding-app
+    * Consider org structure, self-service, auditing, and the secrets engine itself

 ## Performance, Reliability, and Scalability